Archdiocese of St. Paul and Minneapolis Vocations Office

 Bulletin Post for National Vocations Awareness Week

-Fully living our own vocations - and teaching young people how to discern God's call -is a serious duty,
+Fully living our own vocations and teaching young people how to discern God's call is a serious duty, but also a joyful one.

-During this week, please encourage the young people in your life - children, grandchildren, students, and friends -
+During this week, please encourage the young people in your life - children, grandchildren, students, and friends - to be open if God calls them to priesthood or religious life.

 Suggested Intercessions for National Vocations Awareness Week Masses: